-I have more than a decade of experience of conducting evidence-based research, programme management, assessments and evaluation related to various aspects of natural resource management, gender, poverty inequity issues, inter alia.
+I have more than two decades of experience of conducting evidence-based research, programme management, assessments and evaluation related to various aspects of natural resource management, gender, poverty inequity issues, inter alia.
 I have worked in three different work environments – policy research, academic research and teaching, and grassroots field implementation.
 My work focuses on governance challenges that water/forest/natural resources faces in the current liberalised economy.

 My PhD is in Development Studies from the Center for Development Research (ZEF) University of Bonn.
 I hold a Masters in Politics from the University of Massachusetts Amherst and a Masters in Development Studies from the International Institute of Social Studies (ISS) the Hague, part of Erasmus University Rotterdam.
 I have a Post Graduate Diploma in Rural Development from Xavier Institute of Social Service (XISS), Ranchi.
 My undergraduate degree is in Economics and Political Science from Delhi University.